v-buyukli/exchange_rates/README.md

   `docker compose up`
 - Enter *http://localhost:8000 (http://127.0.0.1:8000)* in a browser to see the application running

+**Note**: this repository is used for demonstration and testing purposes only.

 **Built With**: Python3, Django, Celery, Postgres, Docker Compose, and GitHub Actions.

-**Note**: This repository is used for demonstration and testing purposes only.